-This bill proposes the withdrawal of New Jersey from the Regional Greenhouse Gas Initiative (RGGI) and the repeal of the Global Warming Response Act, along with related statutory provisions.
-It mandates the Commissioner of Environmental Protection to formally notify the RGGI Board and signatory states of New Jersey's withdrawal, which will take effect 30 days after the bill's enactment.
-Additionally, all unencumbered funds from the Global Warming Solutions Fund will be transferred to the General Fund for ratepayer relief.
-The bill also amends existing legislation regarding the Forest Stewardship Incentive Fund and the Electric School Bus Program, removing references to allocations from the Global Warming Solutions Fund and establishing a new program to evaluate the feasibility of electric school buses, with a focus on equity for low-income and environmental justice communities.
+This bill proposes the withdrawal of New Jersey from the Regional Greenhouse Gas Initiative (RGGI) and repeals the Global Warming Response Act, along with related statutory provisions.
+The Commissioner of Environmental Protection is tasked with notifying the RGGI Board and signatory states of New Jersey's withdrawal, which will take effect 30 days after the bill's enactment.
+Additionally, all unencumbered funds in the Global Warming Solutions Fund will be transferred to the General Fund for ratepayer relief.
+The bill also amends existing legislation regarding the Forest Stewardship Incentive Fund and the Electric School Bus Program, removing references to funding from the Global Warming Solutions Fund.

 Statutes affected: Introduced: 13:1L-33, 26:2C-8.58, 48:3-51, 48:3-87, 48:3-87.3, 48:3-119, 48:25-1, 48:25-7, 52:27D-489